damao2/Gemma-2-2B-Toolformer/SETUP.md

 ## 1. Prerequisites

 - Python 3.10+ (tested on Linux)
-- A GPU with CUDA is recommended for running Gemma-2B and the SAE interventions, but small tests may run on CPU.
+- A GPU with CUDA is recommended for running Gemma-2-2B and the SAE interventions, but small tests may run on CPU.
 - Sufficient disk space for:
-  - Finetuned Gemma-2B model under `models/gemma_2b_toolformer_merged_v4/`
+  - Finetuned Gemma-2-2B model downloaded from `damaoo/gemma2b-toolformer`
   - DeltaTranscoder checkpoints (not bundled; you point to them via `--delta_root`).
 In some of the files, download from HF is implemented, and the transcoders will download from `damaoo/gemma2b-toolformer-fused-transcoders`

 No external APIs or network calls are required at runtime: all models and data are local once the repo is cloned and model files are present.